 Our role as a solution provider is not only to provide Intent signal data, but also to help review the client’s methodology to ensure they are fully leveraging this data.
 With the right methodology in place, email response gains can be eye-popping.
-One client, B2B marketing agency Bulldog Solutions, told us they are seeing click-through rates of 22 percent.
-The industry average CTR for agencies is less than 4 percent.

 We tend to track opens, click-throughs and resulting conversions as core response metrics.
 The reality is that all performance tracking is a little bit art, a little bit science.
 You must continuously monitor response and adjust your expectations based on market trends, seasonality and countless other factors.

 But I can say with confidence that If you are not seeing a significant lift in email response after a few months of employing Intent Data monitoring, you need to re-evaluate your methodologies and do some re-optimization.

 I’ll just come out and say it — if you are marking leads that have downloaded a single whitepaper as being ready for a Sales phone call, you are fooling yourself.
 You’re just exacerbating the problem of forcing the lead back to the start of the nurturing cycle, where you will be lucky if you can start over.